 - a change in the size or shape of your testicle

 - a feeling that your testicles are uneven

 - aches and pains in your testicles, scrotum, stomach or back

 - coughing or breathlessness

-You should still be able to father children after treatment.
+Having one testicle removed will not usually affect your fertility.
 However, testicular cancer, as well as treatments like chemotherapy and radiotherapy, can lower fertility.

 After you have been treated for cancer, it is normal to feel afraid that the cancer will return.
 It can also take time to adjust to the physical and emotional changes involved in losing a testicle.